Good Molecules: Niacinamide Brightening Toner

 • ❯ Cruelty-Free.

-The Niacinamide Brightening Toner by Good Molecules is definitely worth a try.
+The Niacinamide Brightening Toner is definitely worth a try.
+Sensitive skin users may experience slight irritation due to 2% Arbutin, so introduce it slowly.

-Here's the full ingredient breakdown of the Good Molecules Niacinamide Brightening Toner.
-Remember to help others by reviewing the product :)
+Here's the full ingredient breakdown again for reference.
+Don't forget to help others by reviewing the product!

 Journal of Clinical and Aesthetic Dermatology, February 2010, 3(2), Pages 22–41.
 How Much Do We Really Know About Our Favorite Cosmeceutical Ingredients?